hgeaydem/openshift-virt-labs/docs/workshop/content/cloning.md

 pvc-e2f75a46-7402-4bc6-ac30-acce7acd9feb   29Gi       RWO            Delete           Bound       default/centos8-hostpath                          hostpath-provisioner            147m
 ~~~

-You should have a PV (likely nfs-pv2, but it doesn't have to be) marked as `Available`.
+You should have a PV (may be either nfs-pv1 or nfs-pv2) marked as `Available`.

 Next we will create a PVC for that PV that utilises the CDI utility to import a Centos 7 image (from http://cloud.centos.org/centos/7/images/CentOS-7-x86_64-GenericCloud.qcow2).
 The syntax should be familiar to you now with the `cdi.kubevirt.io/storage.import.endpoint` annotation indicating the endpoint for CDI to import from.